FGA-DIKU/.github/profile/README.md

 # FGA-DIKU
-The GitHub organization of the [Fine Grained Analysis Collaboratory](https://www.aicentre.dk/collaboratories/fine-grained-analysis) at the Pioneer Centre for AI.
+A GitHub organization of the [Fine Grained Analysis Collaboratory](https://www.aicentre.dk/collaboratories/fine-grained-analysis) at the Pioneer Centre for AI.

+Our website can be found [here](https://fga-diku.github.io/) but is currently under construction.

 <!--
 **Here are some ideas to get you started:**